Cataracts: Symptoms, Causes and Treatment

 Posterior subcapsular cataracts are small, opaque areas that form at the back of the lens, directly in the path of light.
 It commonly causes glare around lights at night, reading vision problems and light sensitivity.

 This condition is not something you’ll just have to accept.
-In the early stages you can get new subscription glasses or contact lenses to assist your vision.
+In the early stages, you can get new prescription glasses or contact lenses to assist your vision.
 Lifestyle adjustments may reduce your risk factors (see above) and slow the condition’s development.

 If your eyesight is more seriously impaired, ophthalmologists recommend surgery.
 A cataract can be fully treated only with surgery.
-This involves removing either the affected part from the lens or, in some cases, entire lens replacement.
+This involves replacing your cataractous lens with a synthetic lens implant which stays in your eyes for life and is not visible to yourself or anyone around you.

 Basic cataract surgery